Govt Working Hard To Improve Ease Of Doing Business: Hafeez Shaikh - UrduPoint

 "We are working hard on ease of doing business and the numbers of businesses are gradually improving," he said this while addressing the First Central Asia Regional Economic Cooperation (CAREC) Capital Market Regulators Forum here.

-The two-day forum on the theme of "CAREC Capital Markets: Fostering Stronger Cross-Border Cooperation" was jointly organized by Securities and Exchange Commission of Pakistan (SECP) and CAREC.

-He invited the investors to take benefit from the opportunities offered by the government, saying, they would feel comfortable while doing business in benefiting from the tremendous opportunities in sector of economy.
+He invited the investors to take benefit of the opportunities offered by the government, saying, they would feel comfortable while doing business in benefiting from the tremendous opportunities in sector of economy.

+Capital market regulators from members of the CAREC met for the first time here to discuss ways on how to improve capital markets by enhancing access to finance, supporting private sector development, spurring economic activities, and strengthening regional cooperation and integration.

+The two-day forum is jointly organized by the SECP, the Asian Development Bank (ADB), Central Depository of Pakistan (CDC), and the National Clearing Company of Pakistan Limited (NCCPL).

 He said China Pakistan Economic Corridor (CPEC) was the flagship project of Chinese Belt and Road Initiative (BRI), which will help promote connectivity among the regional countries.
 Through this project the Western China would get the shortest rout to Gwadar Sea Port.